lkcozy/code-notes/notes/communication/writing/writing_general.md

 - But by ignoring the `wisdom of crowds`, he’s attracted `an ocean of like-minded` super fans.
 - Depending on the article, you can `either` write for yourself `or` one other person.
 - My writing is `a protest against` the superficial babble that passes for `intellectual discourse.`
+- I fully expect you to `weigh in with` your own opinions.
+- If you feel differently, please `weigh in with` comments.

 ## Management